-(10) [Supplementary Principle 4.3.3] Objective, timely and transparent procedures for the dismissal of a CEO
+(10) [Supplementary Principle 4.3.3] Objective, timely and transparent procedures for the dismissal of a CEO a.
+When an Outside Director deems it necessary to discuss dismissal, such as when the CEO is subject to the prohibitions stipulated in the Executive Officers Rules (violating obligations set forth in the Companies Act and other laws and regulations or company regulations, etc.) or when it is determined that it is difficult for the CEO to properly continue his/her duties due to health reasons or other reasons, the Outside Director shall deliberate on his/her own initiative with members of the Nomination Committee excluding the CEO.

-The objective, timely and transparent procedures for dismissing a CEO are as follows.
+Based on the results of the deliberation, necessary procedures are carried out in accordance with the Companies Act and internal regulations.

-- a.
-When an Outside Director deems it necessary to discuss dismissal, such as when the CEO is subject to the prohibitions stipulated in the Executive Officers Rules (violating obligations set forth in the Companies Act and other laws and regulations or company regulations, etc.) or when it is determined that it is difficult for the CEO to properly continue his/her duties due to health reasons or other reasons, the Outside Director shall deliberate on his/her own initiative with members of the Nomination Committee excluding the CEO. - Based on the results of the deliberation, necessary procedures are carried out in accordance with the Companies Act and internal regulations. - b.
+b.
 Directors who are not Outside Directors may request a meeting of the Board of Directors to be convened in accordance with the Rules of the Board of Directors and submit proposals for dismissal of Directors at the General Shareholders' Meeting.